ThePansmith/thepansmith.github.io/content/proposals/neoforge-smv.md

 # Questions and Answers

+**Q**: Why choose 1.21.1 as the first Stable Modding Version? \
+**A**: In the poll I conducted, a majority of mod developers indicated they would prefer developing on 1.21.1 over 1.20.1 if they could choose the SMV themselves.
+This can likely be attributed to several factors, such as NeoForge being the most popular loader on 1.21.1 (effectively ending the modloader split) and having better documentation compared to forge 1.20.1.
+Secondarily, with 1.20.1 not having a proper neoforge version, the proposal would likely be dead on arrival if 1.20.1 were to be choosen.

 **Q**: What about players wanting vanilla content that is not available in the current SMV? \
-**A**: Players can be directed to install the [Vanilla Backports](https://www.curseforge.com/minecraft/mc-mods/vanillabackport) mod, which backports said content to 1.21.1 (and will likely do the same for future versions).
+**A**: Players can be directed to install the [Vanilla Backports](https://www.curseforge.com/minecraft/mc-mods/vanillabackport) mod, or an equivalent.

-**Q**: What about Neoforge just suggesting a version when asked about stability? \
-**A**: Keeping things clearly communicated would both make it clear for mod developers and reduce the frequency of Neoforge developers being asked that question repeatedly, a win-win for everyone.

 **Q**: What if mod developers repeatedly elect to stay on a single version forever? \
 **A**: This is unlikely, as mod developers do appreciate the technical improvements implemented into the game over time.
 The issue is that no single patch (or even update in some cases) typically justifies the time and effort required to port.